Skip to content

 @typeguard.typechecked

-def __init__(self, resources: Dict, raptor_config: Optional[Dict] = None) -> None:
+def __init__(self, resources: dict, raptor_config: Optional[dict] = None) -> None:

-"""Initialize the RadicalExecutionBackend with resources and optional Raptor config.
+"""Initialize the RadicalExecutionBackend with resources.

 Creates a new Radical Pilot session, initializes task and pilot managers,